Chart Color Schemes

 Werribee - East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Werribee-East has a high level of cultural diversity, with 38.6% of its population born overseas and 36.9% speaking a language other than English at home.
-Christianity is the predominant religion in Werribee-East, comprising 48.9% of the population.
-However, there is an overrepresentation in the 'Other' category, which makes up 3.1% of the population compared to Greater Melbourne's 7.1%.
+Werribee-East has a high cultural diversity, with 38.6% of its population born overseas and 36.9% speaking a language other than English at home.
+Christianity is the predominant religion in Werribee-East, accounting for 48.9% of the population.
+Notably, the percentage of people identifying as 'Other' (3.1%) is higher compared to Greater Melbourne's average (2.3%).

 Frequently Asked Questions - Diversity